Jieiku/abridge/README.md

 at the `config.toml`, `content` files, and templates files in this repo for an idea.

+### Number of Items per page for pagination

+To change the number of items per page edit: `abridge/content/_index.md` and change the value for `paginate_by`

 ### Colors and Styles

 Colors and style are handled by the sass files of [abridge.css](https://github.com/jieiku/abridge.css)